LeBenco/JsonFlexConfig/README.md

 # Exceptions

 When loading a configuration file or writing data to a configuration file, the following exception can be raised in case of invalid configuration data:
- * `BadNameException`: Raised when a param name is not defined in the metadata
+ * `BadNameException`: Raised when a param name is not defined in the metadata.
- * `BadValueTypeException`: Raised when a param value type is wrong
+ * `BadValueTypeException`: Raised when a param value type is wrong.
  * `MissingMandatoryException`: Raised when a mandatory param is missing
- * `ValueOutOfRangeException`: Raised when a digital param value is out of range
+ * `ValueOutOfRangeException`: Raised when a digital param value is out of range.
- * `UnauthorizedValueException`: Raised when a param value is not in the set of authorized values or is in the set of forbidden values
+ * `UnauthorizedValueException`: Raised when a param value is not in the set of authorized values or is in the set of forbidden values.
- * `BadListTypeException`: Raised when a list param contains values of wrong type
+ * `BadListTypeException`: Raised when a list param contains values of wrong type.
  * `BadListSizeException`: Raised when a tuple param size is wrong
- * `InexistentParamException`: Raised when reading a param that doesn't exist in the configuration data and for which there is no default value
+ * `InexistentParamException`: Raised when reading a param that doesn't exist in the configuration data and for which there is no default value.

 # Example